sram18/developer-roadmap/content/roadmaps/100-frontend/content/100-internet/101-what-is-http.md

 # What is HTTP?

-HTTP is the `TCP/IP` based application layer communication protocol which standardizes how the client and server communicate with each other.
+HTTP (Hyper Text Transfer Protocol)is the `TCP/IP` based application layer communication protocol which standardizes how the client and server communicate with each other.
 It defines how the content is requested and transmitted across the internet.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.cloudflare.com/en-gb/learning/ddos/glossary/hypertext-transfer-protocol-http/'>What is HTTP?</BadgeLink>